 - Unclear savings on buy-and-sell discount

-Reviews of Redfin say that its 1.5% listing fee helps sellers save, and many customers appreciate the strong service from honest, professional agents.
+Redfin reviews say its 1.5% listing fee helps sellers save, and many customers appreciate the strong service from honest, professional agents.

 Another positive: The company’s app and online tools make it easy to track your sale and compare listings, which appeals to tech-savvy buyers and sellers.